samrat987-hx/Web-Slammer-BD-/README.md

 # WEB SLAMMER BD

-A Bangladeshi-themed Call Bomber script using a public API.
+A Bangladeshi-themed Call Bomber script using a private API.

 ---